 What bamboo pests & diseases you have to watch out for

 Some insects such as scales, mealybugs, and mites target bamboo exclusively.
 Others, such as aphids do not discriminate.
 They attack just about every plant they see.
-These insects feed on the plant and weaken it, making it susceptible to other issues like mold and rot.
+These insects feed on the plant and weaken it, making it susceptible to various diseases like mold and rot

 In addition, perfectly healthy plants may fall prey to herbivorous animals who like the taste of bamboo.
 Each offender leaves its mark and does its damage.
-Knowing what you’re up against is the first step in protecting your bamboo.
+Knowing what you’re up against is the first step in protecting your bamboo from common pests.

 1. Bamboo Mites